Yemen

 Trade Partners

 Yemen's most important trading partners are the UAE, Saudi Arabia and China which is mainly driven by their importance as supplying markets.
-Turkey, Egypt and Oman are the most important markets for Yemen's export products.
+Turkey, Egypt and Sudan are the most important markets for Yemen's export products.

 Economic Structure